Agoric/documentation/main/guides/orchestration/getting-started/api.md

 The [`Orchestrator`](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.Orchestrator) interface provides a set of high-level methods to manage and interact with interchain accounts.
 Below are the primary methods:

 ### getChain
 Retrieves the chain information and provides access to chain-specific methods.
+See [getChain](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.Orchestrator#getChain)

 ```javascript
 const chain = await orchestrator.getChain('chainName');
 ```

 ### makeLocalAccount
-Creates a new LocalChainAccount.
+Creates a new `LocalChainAccount`.
+See [makeLocalAccount](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.Orchestrator#makeLocalAccount).

 ```javascript
 const localAccount = await orchestrator.makeLocalAccount();
 ```

 ### getBrandInfo
 Returns information about a `denom`, including the equivalent local Brand, the chain where the denom is held, and the chain that issues the corresponding asset.
+See [getBrandInfo](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.Orchestrator#getBrandInfo).

 ```javascript
 const brandInfo = orchestrator.getBrandInfo('denom');
 ```

 ### asAmount
 Converts a denom amount to an `Amount` with a brand.
+See [asAmount](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.Orchestrator#asAmount).

 ```javascript
 const amount = orchestrator.asAmount({ denom: 'uatom', value: 1000n });